 Everyone agrees that too much debt is bad.
 Despite this, there is disagreement over the amount of debt considered safe.
 While some debt can be beneficial, it depends on the type of debt, its use, and its objective.

-This article covers an approach to using business debt and offers actionable guidelines to avoid having excessive debt.
+This article covers an approach to using business debt and offers actionable guidelines to avoid excessive debt.
 We cover the following subjects:

-- Is there a safe amount?
+- Is there a safe amount of debt?

 - Types of debt

-- Strategy for longevity
+- A strategy for longevity

-- Suggestions to ensure longevity
+- Suggestions for financial longevity

-- Get competent advice
+- Get competent financial advice

 1. Is there a safe amount of debt?

 There is no specific safe amount of debt that works for every company type and every situation.
-Actually, there isn’t even a consensus among experts about what a ‘safe’ level of debt is.
+Actually, there isn’t even a consensus among experts about what a “safe” level of debt is.

 Some experts caution that all debt is bad.
 Others insist that companies should have debt since it can increase business returns.
 So, who is correct?
 This situation can be confusing for small business owners.